willhowes/makers_portfolio_and_notes/week_2.md

 ### 4. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
 Achieved by:
 * SRP (Single Responsibility Principal) - I understand that a class or method should only do one thing.
 * Encapsulation - I can explain that this is the breaking up the codes's objects and methods into classes
-* Forwarding - my understanding is that, having split classes up so using SRP, forwarding is where by messages are forwarded from the new class to the old class.
-For example, where you have password checker and you take this out of a profile class then the new password_checker class will need to forward to the profile class a message to confirm if password_checker returns true.
 * Private

  * OO Design patterns
   * Polymorphism - (poly = many, morph = forms).
 This is where a class takes many forms.
-This is also linked to duck-typing (i.e.  if it behaves like a duck then you can rely on it being a duck)
+This is also linked to duck-typing (i.e.  if it behaves like a duck then you can rely on it being a duck).
+For example if the object given as an argument to a method or class has the method we are expecting then you can rely on that object being the object we want.
+Working example: duck and fake_duck will be treated as the same providing they both have the .quack method.
-  * Delagation/Fowarding
+  * Delagation/Fowarding - my understanding is that, having split classes up so using SRP, forwarding is where by messages are forwarded from the new class to the old class.
+For example, where you have password checker and you take this out of a profile class then the new password_checker class will need to forward to the profile class a message to confirm if password_checker returns true.
   * Dependancy inje

 ### 5. Review another person's code and give them meaningful feedback